 Bernard Oliver was named dean.
 His six-year tenure saw the creation of the Future Teachers of Color program in the college.

 The Center for Educational Partnerships was created to increase College of Education collaboration with teachers and administrators, as well as school districts, social service agencies, businesses and communities.
 It was later renamed the School and Community Collaboration Center.
 The Department of Physical Education and Leisure studies was moved to Education Administration and Supervision.

 The college was reorganized into three departments: Educational Leadership and Counseling Psychology, Teaching and Learning, and Recreation and Leisure Studies.
 That arrangement lasted until 2001, when RLS is dropped.

-Judy Nichols Mitchell became the first woman and seventh dean of the College of Education.
+Judy Nichols Mitchell became the seventh dean of the College of Education.
 She previously served as faculty member and department chair during her 22-year career at the University of Arizona.

 The College of Education was divided into the Department of Educational Leadership and Counseling Psychology (which included kinesiology and sport management), and the Department of Teaching and Learning.

 The 31st recipient of the Regents’ Distinguished Alumnus Award was WSU graduate and sociologist James E. Blackwell.
 He was a leading scholar in the areas of minorities in higher education and social movement in black communities.